 Organic sprays containing Neem oil, pepper spray and insecticidal soaps are safer options though proper application is stressed since mite populations congregate on the underside of cannabis leaves.
 AzaMax and Spinosad are popular OMRI listed solutions.

 Modifying environmental factors can control mite populations but may improve the conditions for other pathogens, i.e., increased humidity and Botrytis.
 Controlled CO2 enrichment has been touted as “Generally dramatically decreased oxygen and increased carbon dioxide concentrations at elevated temperatures can lead to (spider mite) mortality at all developmental stages.” [source]

 A contained “CO2 blast” can kill grown spider mites, though won’t kill their eggs—reapplication is necessary within a few days.
 This debated method is praised by some, while many cannabis growers have found CO2 level modification for spider mite eradication utterly useless.
 Use extreme caution when handling and releasing CO2 —a concentration above 5000 ppm is known as dangerous to humans.

 Using Predatory Mites to Kill Spider Mites on Plants

 One sustainable organic remedy that has only recently become commercially available to cultivators is deploying predatory mites to hunt and kill your mites for you.
 Soldier bugs like Praying Mantis, Ladybugs, and Green Lacewing have been available for many years.
 However, they have not proven to be effective as they are much larger and do not prey specifically on mites.

 Predatory mites are comparable in size to their prey but move at much higher speeds and feed on many spider mites in short periods of time.
 P. Persimilis will feed so quickly they starve since their diet consists of spider mites alone.
 A. Swirskii has a varied diet including mites, pollen, and even mold.
 Furthermore, it will also predate harmful insects such as Thrips and Whiteflies if they are introduced to the garden space.

 A blend of species is often offered by suppliers providing strength in diversity.
 Multiple applications are still recommended to provide insurance that stowaway eggs don’t seed future infestation.

 Predatory Mite Benefits

-There are clear advantages in using predatory mites to kill spider mites:
+There are clear advantages to plants by using predatory mites to kill spider mites: